dsccommunity/dsccommunity.org/content/guidelines/contributing.md

 #### Resolve dependencies

-Pay attention to any new code merged into the `master` branch of the official repository.
+Pay attention to any new code merged into the `master` branch of an official repository.
 If this occurs, you will need to pick-up these changes in your fork using the rebase instructions in our [guide to getting started with GitHub](GettingStartedWithGitHub.md).

-This does only need to be run once, but must also be run each time changes are made to the file `RequiredModules.psd1`, or if there are new releases of external modules listed in the file `RequiredModules.psd1`.
+This needs to be repeated each time changes are made to the file `RequiredModules.psd1`, or if there are new releases of external modules listed in the file `RequiredModules.psd1`.

 Running this command will make sure the dependencies are resolved and to prepare the build and test environment.